AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-3-create-a-mobile-in-app-campaign.md

 # Lesson 3 - Create a mobile in-app campaign

-In this lesson you will  learn how to create and trigger mobile in-app messages.
+In this lesson, you create and trigger mobile in-app messages.

 ## Learning Objectives